 This usually requires waiting 3 to 4 weeks before taking an antibody-based test (see Figure 6).

-UK guidelines state that 4th generation HIV tests (antigen/antibody) will detect 95% of infections four weeks after exposure.
+This is because 4th generation HIV tests (antigen/antibody) will detect 99% of infections at 6 weeks – compared to 95% of infections 4 weeks after exposure.

 In these cases a viral load test can exclude an infection when there are symptoms.

 Viral load tests are not approved to diagnose HIV.
 A negative result still needs to be confirmed by an antibody test three months after the risk.

 Figure 6: Recommended time from exposure to HIV test

 Last updated: 1 December 2019.